mikerockett/weasyprint/readme.md

 $ php artisan vendor:publish --tag=weasyprint.config
 ```

-## Service Instantiation
+## Usage

 WeasyPrint for Laravel provides different mechanisms you can use to get going.
 You may make use of the service class directly, use dependency injection, or use the Facade.
+Once you have a service class instance, there are different ways in which you can prepare your source file or data and build the PDF output.

+### Service Instantiation

-### Option 1.
+#### Option 1.
 Service Class

 ```php
 use WeasyPrint\Service as WeasyPrintService;